 The next major appearance for Catwoman came in Tim Burton’s “Batman Returns” in 1992.
 Michelle Pfeiffer played the role, and she reflected the many cultural changes that had occurred since 1966.
-This Catwoman is much more sexualized, removing a certain innocence that the Newmar-era version had.
+The iconic Michelle Pfeiffer Catwoman costume is much more sexualized, removing a certain innocence that the Newmar-era version had.
 Her costume alone, with its resemblance to something out of a kinky basement dungeon, gives Catwoman a completely new side.
 Selina Kyle is given screen time in the film and even functions as the cause for her changing into Catwoman.
 Pfeiffer brings playfulness to the role, but also a threatening psychosis.
 Her Catwoman never feels entirely sane, perhaps being taken over by some mystical force that helped transform her into the villain in the first place.
 While never explicitly explained, she appears to have the ability to defy death.
 They still use the cat puns for her dialogue, and she never quite gets into dynamic character territory, but rather falls back into the realm of caricature.

 2004 brought us the universally panned “Catwoman” with Halle Berry taking on the role.
 This is the most easy Catwoman rendition to ignore, because not only is it a bad movie, it has very little to do with the source material.
 The only resemblance to Catwoman from the comics seems to be in name only.
 Her origin story is completely changed, and she is given super powers that stem from a long line of Egyptian women with cat-powers.
 The Catwoman costume worn by Halle Barry is an extension of Pfeiffer’s costume, still featuring revealing, skin-tight leather.
 You can be sure that Anne Hathaway is not using this as a source of inspiration.

 Anne Hathaway as Catwoman